How to Start a Blog and turn it into an Online Business

-We will start out with launching your very own WordPress website with a hosting company.
-This Is the only time you will have to pay a (small fee monthly or yearly to get started.)
+We will start out by launching your very own WordPress website with a hosting company.
+This is the only time you will have to pay a (small fee monthly or yearly to get started.)
 Everything else will be either free or have a freemium version.

-The next steps will include designing and setting up your website to like nice and
+The next steps will include designing and setting up your website.

 Let’s get started by following these 10 steps I have simplified:

 - BLUE is the one you should follow.